piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

     aren't supported by auto migrations, or to modify the data held in tables, as opposed to changing the tables themselves.

-.. warning:: Auto migrations aren't supported in SQLite, because of SQLite's
+.. warning:: Auto migrations aren't supported in SQLite and MySQL.
+SQLite has
-    extremely limited support for SQL Alter statements.
+    extremely limited support for SQL Alter statements and MySQL DDL triggers an implicit commit in transaction and we cannot roll back a DDL using ROLLBACK (non-transactional DDL).
 This might change in the future.

 Troubleshooting
 ~~~~~~~~~~~~~~~